-This isn’t just another free printable goal chart for children.
+This isn’t just another printable goal chart for kids.
 This chart is tailored specifically for children who are participating in the Home-Centered Learning program or who want to set spiritual goals in addition to physical, social, and intellectual goals.

 If your child is like mine, they’ll want to display their chart so they can see their goals and progress often.
 This cute chart serves as a friendly reminder and is something fun that can go on the fridge, in the bedroom, or wherever your child will see it the most.